vala-lang/vala-docs/docs/tutorials/programming-language/main/02-00-basics/02-07-language-elements.md

 }
 ```

-The values of the enum are accessed by the name of the enum followed by a period and the name of the value, e.g. *EnumName.VALUE1*.
+The values of the enum are accessed by the name of the enum followed by a period and the name of the value, e.g. `EnumName.VALUE1`.

-An enum can contains functions:
+An enum can contain methods:

 ```vala
 enum EnumName {